distil/coffeescript-style-guide/README.md

 return @ # No
 ```

-Avoid `return` where not required, unless the explicit return increases clarity.
+Use `return` the explicit return increases clarity.
+Always use `return` when returning multi-line chunks

 Use splats (`...`) when working with functions that accept variable numbers of arguments: